Tim-Nosco/tinysh/README.md

 TinySH is a statically-compiled UNIX backdoor written in the rust programming language.
-We agressively optimize for size and have selected a minimal set of features to securly administer a remote system.
+We agressively optimize for size and have selected a minimal set of features to securely administer a remote system.

 ## Overview